 Custom Role Management

 The Custom Role Management section allows you to create/edit/delete a custom role that can be assigned to a HEIMDAL Dashboard user account or multiple user accounts.
-This functionality is handled through the newly-added claims in the Access Control of each user account (View Custom Role Management area & Full Control Custom Role Management area).
-A Custom Role can be assigned to users who login into the HEIMDAL Dashboard using the SAML 2.0 mechanism based on synced Azure Active Directory group (the Azure AD Groups must be synced in the Guide -> Customer settings area first in order to become visible in the dropdown menu where you sync an AD Azure Group to a Custom Role).
+This functionality is handled through the newly added claims in the Access Control of each user account (View Custom Role Management area & Full Control Custom Role Management area).
+A Custom Role can be assigned to users who log into the HEIMDAL Dashboard using the SAML 2.0 mechanism based on the synced Azure Active Directory group (the Azure AD Groups must be synced in the Guide -> Customer settings area first in order to become visible in the dropdown menu where you sync an AD Azure Group to a Custom Role).

 The newly-created Custom Role can be assigned to one or more accounts by editing the user accounts settings in the Miscellaneous Settings.
 The Custom Role functionality is available to Reseller and Enterprise customer user accounts only.